Know what to bring and what NOT to bring.

 All electrical equipment needs to be safety tested - your college will arrange a testing session when you arrive.

-If you’re travelling from a country within the EU, you can bring any fresh foodstuffs - fruit, vegetables, meat, dairy or other animal products (eg fish, eggs and honey) - into the UK.
+If you’re travelling from a country in the EU you can currently bring any fresh foodstuffs - fruit, vegetables, meat, dairy or other animal products (eg fish, eggs and honey) - as well as plants into the UK.

 When travelling from outside the EU, there are strict rules about bringing food products, plants and plant products back into the UK for your own personal consumption or use.
 See government guidelines on personal food, plant and animal product imports.